UM-CSED

 What is this project?

 We partner with CoE faculty and instructors to conceptualize and implement SEED case studies in undergraduate engineering courses.
 Case topics are drawn from modern engineering practice and the history of technology and society.
-While case-based learning itself is not new, our approach is unique in identifying case topics specific to each faculty partner’s disciplinary focus and translating those examples into carefully scaffolded modules and workshops that explicitly explore dimensions of equity-centered engineering.
+While case-based learning itself is not new, our approach is unique in identifying case topics specific to each faculty partner’s disciplinary focus and translating those examples into carefully scaffolded modules and workshops that explicitly explore sociotechnical dimensions of engineering.

 Why use case studies?